 This seminar series is an initiative by Dr Elisa Ferreira, Commissioner for Cohesion and Reforms and a collaborative venture organised between Commissioner Ferreira and her Cabinet; the European Commission's Directorate-General for Regional and Urban Policy (DG REGIO) in partnership with the Regional Studies Association’s European Foundation (RSA Europe).

-The geography of discontent, levelling up, lagging regions, development trapped regions, 26th September 2022, Brussels, Belgium
+1st Seminar: The geography of discontent, levelling up, lagging regions, development trapped regions, 26th September 2022, Brussels, Belgium

 CALL FOR APPLICATIONS

-This seminar will bring together high-profile EU Commission policymakers, leading academics in the field and early career researchers to discuss research findings and policy implications concerning the geography of discontent, levelling up, lagging regions and the middle-income trap regions.
+The second seminar in the series will bring together high-profile EU Commission policymakers, leading academics in the field and early career researchers to discuss research findings and policy implications.
 This is an excellent opportunity to network with policymakers and meet other researchers in the field.

-The seminar is open to a maximum of 20 participants who are either current PhD students or early career researchers.
-Each seminar will be held in person in Brussels, Belgium and requires a separate application.
+The seminar is open to a maximum of 15 participants who are either current PhD students or early career researchers.
+Each seminar will be held in person in Brussels, Belgium.

 Please note that: